cosmos/cosmos-sdk/docs/spec/staking/transactions.md

 corresponding updates to the state.

 Notes:
-* `tx` denotes a reference to the transaction being processed
+ - `tx` denotes a reference to the transaction being processed
-* `sender` denotes the address of the sender of the transaction
+ - `sender` denotes the address of the sender of the transaction
-* `getXxx`, `setXxx`, and `removeXxx` functions are used to retrieve and modify objects from the store
+ - `getXxx`, `setXxx`, and `removeXxx` functions are used to retrieve and modify objects from the store
-* `sdk.Dec` refers to a decimal type specified by the SDK.
+ - `sdk.Dec` refers to a decimal type specified by the SDK.
-* `sdk.Int` refers to an integer type specified by the SDK.
+ - `sdk.Int` refers to an integer type specified by the SDK.

 ## TxCreateValidator

-* triggers: `distribution.CreateValidatorDistribution`
+ - triggers: `distribution.CreateValidatorDistribution`

-A validator is created using the `TxCreateValidator` transaction.

 ```golang
 type TxCreateValidator struct {